cosmascj/health-connect/README.md

 ```

 # GET STARTED
-Note: This a a React-Native Mobile app that will run on Expo Go
+Note: This a React-Native Mobile app that can run on Expo Go, android apks can be generated as well.
+The app is intended to provide easier access to quality medical consulation to users.
+Video and audio chat is enabled for face to face consultation.
+Video sdk utilied is Vonnage API.
+The app development is in progress.

 1. Clone Repo
 2. Run yarn or expo start to intall Node modules